EcoTypes Themes

 Many people are confused by the two opposing attractors for each theme.
 For more context, see the Survey Report FAQ ("Why do axes have poles, and themes have attractors?")

-In short, though there are twelve different EcoTypes axes, there appear to be only three major differences in our environmental worldviews, expressed via EcoTypes themes and theme attractors.
+In short, though there are twelve different EcoTypes axes, there appear to be only three major differences in our environmental frameworks, expressed via EcoTypes themes and theme attractors.

-By completing the EcoTypes survey, you will receive scores for each theme.
-As with axis scores, your theme scores are between -1 (left attractor) and +1 (right attractor).
+By completing the EcoTypes survey, you will receive scores for each theme.* As with axis scores, your theme scores are between -1 (left attractor) and +1 (right attractor).
 Also similar to axes, you may score near one or the other theme attractor, or somewhere in between.
 Your theme scores are more robust than your axis scores, as they are based on eight vs. two environmental statements.
-Your report will, however, offer you an estimate of how well your theme score fits you, based on the similarity of contributing axis scores.
+Your report will, however, offer you an estimate of how well your theme score fits you, based on your percentile rank.

-See below for more details on each of the three themes of Place, Knowledge, and Action, including their key questions, attractors, and a brief narrative that summarizes each attractor via linked axes and portions of EcoTypes survey statements.
+See below for more details on each of the three themes of Place, Action, and Knowledge, including their key questions, attractors, and a brief narrative that summarizes each attractor via linked axes and portions of EcoTypes survey statements.

 Place